Computer-Science-GroupWork/NewsReader/README.md

 # newsreader

-A news and weather app build using Flutter.
+A news and weather app built using Flutter.
+It displays the forecast for the day and also displays news articles which can be read by the app to the user(app reads the text out loud for the user).

 ## Screenshots